Maitripa College does not accept credit for advanced standing at this time.

 At Maitripa College, one unit of academic credit is earned through 15 hours of in-class time and approximately 32 hours of student work outside of class, for a total of approximately 45- 48 hours per credit earned.
 This is in accordance with the ratio as provided by the State of Oregon.
 “Work outside of class” consists of coursework reading, reflection papers, research, meditation training, and writing of research papers, depending on the class.
 Volunteer hours for service learning courses are an additional requirement and vary depending on the class.

-Continuing Education Students are not able to Audit courses at Maitripa College
+Degree Program and Continuing Education students are not permitted to enroll as auditors at Maitripa College.